 “That would be nice,” I demurely smiled at him.

 He ripped his shirt off, beat on his chest and yelled like Tarzan, pushing me to the floor and pulled down my trousers and briefs.
 He looked at my rock hard dick, skipped giving me head, and covered his fingers with spit, which he shoved up my rectum.
 I rolled back and my legs went up into the air.
-Another glob of spit went on his twitching dick and he entered me, pumping about halfway down his cock, then slowly pumping until his balls were slapping my ass.
+Another glob of spit went on his twitching dick.
+He entered me, pumping about halfway down his cock, then slowly pumping until his balls were slapping my ass.

 “Wow,’ I screeched.
 “More.”